 LaTischa Drake works as Provide’s Programs Division Coordinator.
 In this role, she supports the management of the Programs Division.
 LaTischa is originally from New York City, and has just relocated back from the North Carolina area.
 She serves as the Programs Division Coordinator for Provide.
 LaTischa’s professional experience consists of fifteen years of diverse administrative duties within various corporate sectors.
 December 2014 is the projected completion date of her Bachelors of Science degree in Healthcare Administration.
 Although LaTischa is new to the field of reproductive health, she understands and is committed to the mission in which Provide supports.
 In her spare time, LaTischa enjoys spending time with family, traveling, and a good ole laugh.

-Carolyn Rhodes, Human Resources Manager
+Carolyn Rhodes, Director of Human Resources

-Carolyn Rhodes is the Human Resources Manager with Provide.
+Carolyn Rhodes is the Director of Human Resources with Provide.
 She is responsible for the overall administration, coordination, and evaluation of the organization’s human resources functions.
 Over the last 15 years, Carolyn has been involved in every facet of operations in both the private and public sectors, most recently at Ipas and the Southern Coalition for Social Justice.
 Her previous work includes motivational coaching, fundraising, grant writing, technology development, human resources, financial investments, and program management.
 She is a native of Durham and attended Peace College in Raleigh, NC, where she received a Bachelor of Arts in Psychology and a Certificate in Non-Profit Management from Duke University.
 In her community, Carolyn served as a board member for the City of Durham’s Citizens Advisory Committee for 4 years.
 In this role, she helped facilitate citizen participation in the planning and implementation of Housing & Urban Development funds, earmarking federal funds to bolster low-income communities and innovative non-profit organizations.
 As a strong leader and advocate in her community, Carolyn founded and managed a non-profit public organization, Overcoming Obstacles.
 In that role, she provided resources for impoverished single mothers through ongoing professional development workshops and community trainings, having been drawn to this work through her own experience.
 She is a single mother who independently raised a smart and compassionate son.
 In her downtime, her interests include international and domestic travel, marathon running, hiking, reading, and supporting local businesses.

 Brooke McConnell, JD, Director of External Relations